Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Introduction

 A much weaker observation is that as $x$ goes to infinity, the number of $1$s in the binary representation of $3^x$ tends to infinity as well; that is, one would certainly be tempted to guess that there are only finitely many $x$ such that the binary representation of $3^x$ contains fewer than ten $1$s, or a hundred $1$s, or any given finite number of $1$s.
 This observation \emph{is} in fact true, and was proven by Senge and Straus in 1973; their result~\cite[Theorem~3, p.~100]{SengeStraus1973} implies that for any given~$n$, there are only finitely many $x$ such that the binary representation of $3^x$ has $n$ or fewer bits equal to~$1$.
 In 1980 Cameron Stewart proved an effective version of this result~\cite[Theorem~1, p.~64]{Stewart1980} --- which means that given a value of~$n$, Stewart's arguments produce a bound $B(n)$ so that if $x>B(n)$, then $3^x$ has more than $n$ bits equal to~$1$.
-Unfortunately, the values of $B(n)$ produced by Stewart's method grow very quickly; for example, we can show that $B(22) > 4.9\!\times\!10^{46}$.
+Unfortunately, the values of $B(n)$ produced by Stewart's method grow very quickly; for example, we can show\footnote{ Stewart's Theorem~1 shows that the largest $x$ for which $3^x$ has at most $22$ bits equal to $1$ satisfies $23 > (\log\log 3^x)/(C + \log\log\log 3^x)$ for some positive constant~$C$.
+We only get a stronger upper bound on $x$ if we solve for $x$ when $C=0$, and this is how we get our lower bound for $B(22)$.} that $B(22) > 4.9\!\times\!10^{46}$.

 In this paper, we use completely elementary techniques to find all powers of $3$ whose binary representations have at most twenty-two bits equal to~$1$.
 In fact, these powers of $3$ are exactly the ones displayed in Table~\ref{T:binary}.